McC4b3r/pizza/README.md

 # Installation

 ### To set up the project locally, follow these steps:

-- Becuase this project is deployed on Vercel and uses the Vercel Postgres, you need a Vercel account linked to your Github account (or similar) to successfully run step 3 below.
-Sign up here: https://vercel.com/signup
-- In the spirit of Vercel making things difficult for everyone who isnt me (Ryan McCabe), to run this locally, you must fork the repo before the following steps may take place.
-- Even more fun: If you are not me, you will have a difficult time (its impossible) to perform step 4 below and get credentials you need.
+- Note: If you are not me, you will have a difficult time (its impossible) to perform step 4 below and get credentials you need.
 For this reason, I have contained the contents of the necessary `.env` file in the email sent to `recruiter@strongmind.com`.
 It pains me to do this, but if you want to run this app locally, that's what's required.
 Please be nice and delete when you're done.

 1. Run `npm install` in this project's root directory to install the dependencies
 2. Run `npm i -g vercel@latest`